1012537710/1012537710.github.io/_pages/about.md

 ## 2026 Year

-[1] On January 26, 2026, two papers were accepted by ICLR 2026 (one as first author, one as co-author).
+[1] On January 26, 2026, two papers were accepted by ICLR 2026 (one as first author, one as co-author)

 ## 2025 Year